lvsti/SevenZip/README.md

 - listing the archive contents
 - creating new archives with files/directories inside
+- extracting all/some files from archives to file/memory

 ### What it can't do (yet)

-- extracting all/some files from archives
 - removing files from archives
 - updating existing archives